levlaz/agent-playground/daggerverse-qa/README.md

-# Daggerverse QA Agent
+# Daggerverse QA

-A Dagger module for automated Quality Assurance testing of Daggerverse modules.
+An automated QA tool for Daggerverse modules.

 ## Features